 Emergency airway puncture is done in an emergency situation, when someone is choking and all other efforts to assist with breathing have failed.

 - A hollow needle or tube can be inserted into the throat, just below the Adam's apple (thyroid cartilage), into the airway.
 The needle passes between the thyroid cartilage and the cricoid cartilage.

-- In a hospital, before inserting the needle, a small cut is made in the skin and the membrane between the thyroid and cricoid cartilages.
+- In a hospital, before inserting the needle, a small cut may be made in the skin and the membrane between the thyroid and cricoid cartilages.

 Why the Procedure is Performed